25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 Good to know:

-- If you hard code the value of any input element such as `<input type="text" value="Panda" />`.
+- If you hard code the value of any input element such as `<input type="text" value="Panda" />`

 - In the interface the user will see input box with value "Panda".
-But the input field will not be editable.
+But the input field will not be editable

 - This is because React has declared the value to be "Panda".
-It will override any value user inputs and makes it "Panda".
+It will override any value user inputs and makes it "Panda"

 Advantages of this way is:

 - The form data is kept out of the interface and is entirely managed by the code.
-This is the React way of handling components.
+This is the React way of handling components

-- This pattern helps to implement interfaces that respond to or validate user interactions.
+- This pattern helps to implement interfaces that respond to or validate user interactions

 ::: warning NOTE

 - You can pass an array into the `value` prop, allowing you to select multiple options in a `select` tag: `<select multiple={true} value={['B', 'C']}>`

-- The **file input** tag's value is read-only, and hence it is an **uncontrolled** component in React.
+- The **file input** tag's value is read-only, and hence it is an **uncontrolled** component in React

 :::

 ### Uncontrolled Components

 In a [controlled component](#controlled-components), form data is handled by a React component.
-The alternative is **uncontrolled components, where form data is handled by the DOM itself**.
+The alternative is **uncontrolled components, where form data is handled by the DOM itself**

 Controlled components adhere to React's principles and have their advantages.
-In most cases, controlled components are recommended.
+In most cases, controlled components are recommended

-While uncontrolled components are an anti-pattern for how most other components are constructed in React, sometimes you don't need to oversee the user input field by field like in simple forms.
+While uncontrolled components are an anti-pattern for how most other components are constructed in React, sometimes you don't need to oversee the user input field by field like in simple forms

 - To write an uncontrolled component, instead of writing an event handler for every state update, you can use a `ref` to get form values from the DOM: